 The suspect repeatedly calls the victim a "gay n-word" and verbally berates him.
 The victim is forced to strip all of his clothes off.

 "Take the shirt off too," the suspect said.
 "I'm not playing with you...take everything off before you leave--even your drawers."

-The suspect then tells the victim to run off, and he is chased by two women, one of whom is filming the assault.
+As the victim runs off naked, he is chased by two women, one of whom is filming the assault.
 She laughs and yells, "catch him."

 ►Make it easy to keep up to date with more stories like this.
 Download the WZZM 13 app now.